-14 Bernard Lonergan, 'Dialectic of Authority,' now in A Third Collection 5-12.
+21 Bernard Lonergan, 'Dialectic of Authority,' in A Third Collection 5-12.

-15 Bernard Lonergan, 'Religious Knowledge,' now in A Third Collection 129-45.
+22 Bernard Lonergan, 'Religious Knowledge,' in A Third Collection 129-45.

-The modern world, the post-Renaissance world, even in its pre-Enlightenment phase, and so even in the period of St Ignatius, no longer produced myths in the strict sense of the term, but it had not yet completely moved beyond unconsciously perpetuating victimage mechanisms that are covered over in myths but present in much more explicit form in what Girard calls the medieval and modern religious texts of persecution.
-The papacy of John Paul II took the enormous step of acknowledging that this has happened in the history of the church and of asking forgiveness for the church's own complicity in violence.
-Still, it must be acknowledged that the church is semper reformanda, always in need of reformation and forgiveness, that the church of the future will ask forgiveness for the church's present complicity in violence, and that the maintenance of a system that controls thought and expression with an authority without authenticity, wherever that occurs, is a remnant of mythic consciousness, a remnant that, while it is no longer believed by most, still exerts its powerful influence in ways that are at times very harmful.
+Third, among Catholic, indeed orthodox Catholic, thinkers, none is clearer on this difference of worlds than René Girard, and I think Girard could be used to complement Lonergan at this point.
+While Lonergan is the authoritative source on the difference between classicist and historical consciousness, Girard is the more complete thinker when it comes to the constitution of mythic consciousness.
+If much contemporary thinking about authority is still a matter of mythic consciousness, perhaps Girard even more than Lonergan has alerted us to the danger that lies therein.
+For the danger is not simply in the order of cognition.
+Mythic consciousness for Girard provides cover stories for human violence.
+The modern world, the post-Renaissance world, even in its pre-Enlightenment phase, and so even in the period of St Ignatius, no longer produced myths in the strict sense of the term, but it had not yet completely moved beyond unconsciously perpetuating victimage mechanisms that are covered over in myths but present in much more explicit form in what Girard calls the medieval and modern religious texts of persecution.23 The papacy of John Paul II took the enormous step of acknowledging that this has happened in the history of the Church and of asking forgiveness for the Church's own complicity in violence.
+Still, it must be acknowledged that the Church is semper reformanda, always in need of reformation and forgiveness, that the Church of the future will ask forgiveness for the Church's present complicity in violence, and that the maintenance of a system that controls thought and expression with an authority without authenticity, wherever that occurs, is a remnant of mythic consciousness, a remnant that, while it is no longer believed by most, still exerts its powerful influence in ways that are at times very harmful.